GFreem/GFreem/README.md

 - 👋 Hi, I’m GFREEM
 - 👀 I’m interested in not using lua ever again
-- 🌱 I’m currently learning C# and lua
+- 🌱 I've tried learning C# and lua, but I'm currently learning java
 - 📫 How to reach me you can reach me at gurniv@gmail.com, or on discord at GFreem#8373